October 15, 2019

 Sigmund Freud - most famous psychoanalytic and hypnotist

 In 1901, Dr. Milton H. Erickson became the founding president of the American Society for Clinical Hypnosis.
 He visualized the unconscious as an independent unit and created the “neurolinguistic programming method.”
-The methods developed throughout the history of hypnosis are the techniques used for mind control and various other suggestions.
+The methods developed throughout the history of hypnosis include mind control and various other suggestions.

 Milton H. Erickson - the father of the modern hypnosis treatment

 The history of hypnosis is as old as society itself.
 Today, the ideas behind self-hypnosis, hypnotherapy, and suggestion are tested.
-It has positive medical research backing the techniques.
+Positive medical research supports the techniques.
 It is not a voodoo practice or brainwashing but a legitimate medical and psychological technique with many uses and benefits.

 Clinical hypnosis is a practical way of communicating with a person’s subconscious mind to establish behavioral changes and patterns.
 These changes and patterns are identified to improve an individual’s appearance, lifestyle, and health.
-Importantly, clinical hypnosis is usually carried out by qualified and certified medical experts with sufficient knowledge and understanding of the functions of the human body.
+Importantly, qualified and licensed medical professionals with sufficient knowledge and understanding of human body functions typically perform clinical hypnosis.
 These professionals are skilled and perceptive at identifying the most appropriate ways to approach significant changes in our behavioral patterns.
 Each person will require a different approach to address a particular problem to ensure a successful treatment.
-That is why hypnotherapists near me and Hypnosis in Philadelphia should be your primary search for the best place and expert to treat your issues.
+That is why hypnotherapists near me and hypnosis in Philadelphia should be your primary search for the best place and expert to treat your issues.

-In contrast to incorrect widely held views, hypnosis has no link or affiliation with magic.
+In contrast to incorrectly held views, hypnosis has no link to or affiliation with magic.
 A successful clinical hypnosis session requires the full cooperation of the patient.
 The character and attitude of the patient, in addition to their belief and trust in the therapist, are significant determinants of the success rate of treatment using hypnosis.
-It should be noted that the treatment timeframe using this method may vary, depending on the individual.
+It should be noted that the treatment timeframe utilizing this method may vary depending on the individual.
 For example, while it may take only a session or two for a person to respond to treatment, it may take several sessions for another person.
 Consequently, patience is crucial to successful results using this treatment method.

 Clinical hypnosis is never brainwashing!
 It engages an individual’s body and mind to take charge and control certain situations to transform them into something positive.
-The system is safe and seamless such that it can be self-administered by consulting some helpful books that are clear on understanding your mind and body better.
+The system is safe and seamless, such that it can be self-administered by consulting some helpful books that clearly understand your mind and body better.

-CDs and DVDs can also walk you through the process to ensure you are doing it right and to guarantee that you would get the expected result.
+CDs and DVDs can also walk you through the process to ensure you are doing it right and will get the expected result.

-Clinical hypnosis is very different from self-hypnosis because the service of an expert and an experienced hypnotist is required.
+Clinical hypnosis is very different from self-hypnosis because the services of an expert and an experienced hypnotist are required.
 It is advantageous because a professional hypnotist can give valuable advice after critically assessing your physical condition.
 Therefore, you must choose an experienced hypnotist to perform hypnotherapy.
 Subjecting yourself to treatment by an inexperienced and unprofessional therapist may result in extreme reactions.
 An online directory search will link you with several clinical psychologists who can assist you professionally.
-We highly recommend using Google search for “Hypnotist near me,” “Hypnosis near me,” or “Hypnotist in Philadelphia.”
+We highly recommend using Google search for “hypnotist near me,” “hypnosis near me,” or “hypnotist in Philadelphia.”

 Clinical hypnosis

-In conclusion, clinical hypnosis has become a widely known treatment method globally with increasing participation from people.
+In conclusion, clinical hypnosis has become a widely known treatment method globally, with increasing participation from people.
 It can help you in every area of your life when carried out as specified and instructed by the experts, and you can enjoy a long, happy, and healthy life without medications, which always come with side effects.
-It would help if you learned about hypnosis before you begin any experimentation and possibly attend different professional sessions to experience and feel the actual effects of an expert before you try it on your own.
+It would help if you learned about hypnosis before you began any experimentation and possibly attended different professional sessions to experience and feel the actual effects of an expert before you try it on your own.

 The difference between Hypnosis and hypnotherapy